 Measuring 107 individuals who had received long-term chiropractic care, Pero’s team turned up some surprising findings.
 All chiropractic patients were “genetically normal” – that is, they had no obvious genetic reason for increased resistance or susceptibility to disease.
 Any difference, therefore, had to be accounted for by environmental or therapeutic factors.
 The chiropractic patients had a 200 percent greater immune-competence than people who had not received chiropractic, and a 400 percent greater immune competence than people with cancer or other serious diseases.
 Surprisingly, despite a wide range of ages in this study, the immune-competence did not show any decline with ages in this study, the immune-competence did not show any decline with age-it was uniform for the entire group.

 Pero concluded that “chiropractic may optimize whatever genetic abilities you have” so that you can fully resist serious disease.
 “I’m very excited to see that without chemical intervention… this particular group of patients under chiropractic care did show a very improved response,” he told CBSRF.
-These changes occur from chiropractic treatment.”
+These changes occur from chiropractic relief care.”